uch2ha/Weather-App/README.md

 ![Main Page with cities](screenshots/main_page_with_cities.png)

-- If you click on the card, it will turn and you will see more information about city's weather
+- If you click on the card, it will turn around and you will see more information about city's weather

 ![Main Page with cities back side](screenshots/main_page_with_cities_back_side.png)

-- If you will try to add city that is already in the list or try to add a non-existent city, you will get an error message
+- If you will try to add city that is already on the list or try to add a non-existent city, you will get an error message

 ![Error 1](screenshots/main_page_city_error.png)